- Basic data

 Claim to a nameThe origins of the words Lietuva (the Lithuanian name for Lithuania) and Vilnius are far from clear.
 Of the former, many claim it comes from the local word for rain, lietus, although this is nothing but fanciful speculation.
 Others are of the belief that it can be traced back to Lietava, the name of a small river close to Kernavė, the capital of the emerging Lithuanian nation.
 Likewise, this theory is, no pun indented, far from watertight.
 Interestingly, the origin of the anglicised form, Lithuania, is also unknown.
 As for the word Vilnius, its first use wasn’t noted until fairly late in the 19th century, having formerly been known even to the Lithuanians as Vilna, which with the addition of the letter i spells Vilnia, the name, once again, of a local river.
 So, rather strangely, the word Vilnius is a lithuanianised version of a Lithuanian name.

 Crime & SafetyIt is not an exaggeration to say that Lithuania is one of the safest countries to visit in Europe.
-While petty crime - mainly in the form of pickpocketing - is as big a problem in this country as anywhere else in the world, violent crime is almost unheard of.
-Even late at night you will not usually be presented with any potential threats whilst walking around city centres, and this goes for single women as much as for large groups of lads.
-That said, you do need to keep your wits about you, and be sure that if you go looking for trouble you might well find it.
-Keep your valuables close to hand, particularly on busy buses and trolleybuses, and do not leave coats and handbags unattended in bars, pubs and clubs.
+While petty crime, mainly in the form of pickpocketing, is as much of a problem here as anywhere else in the world, unprovoked violent crime is almost unheard of.
+Even late at night you will not usually be presented with any potential threats while walking around city centres, and this goes for single women as much as for large groups of lads.
+That said, keep your wits about you and be sure that if you go looking for trouble you might well find it.
+Keep valuables close at hand, particularly on busy buses, and don't leave coats or handbags unattended anywhere or visible in cars.

 CustomsThose arriving from other EU countries have no import restrictions placed upon them, although they will need to make it known if they’re arriving with more than €10,000 worth of cash.
 When arriving from non-EU countries you’re entitled to bring in one litre of spirits or four litres of wine or 16 litres of beer.
 If arriving by air you can bring 200 cigarettes, 100 cigarillos, 50 cigars or 250g of tobacco, a figure that’s drastically reduced to 40 cigarettes, 20 cigarillos, 10 cigars or 50g of tobacco if arriving by any other means.
 You can’t bring meat, milk or dairy products from outside the EU except under certain circumstances.
 You can’t arrive with live birds other than pets for non-commercial purposes.
 Dogs require vaccinations and passports (or other proof of vaccination).
 You can take home as much art as you wish tax free unless it’s over 50 years old, in which case expect to pay 10-20 per cent duty.
 Take two photographs of the art piece and your passport to the Committee of Cultural Heritage, Šnipiškių 3, tel. (+370) 52 73 42 56.
 Many of the better antique shops in Vilnius can take care of all the paperwork for you.
 For more detailed information check www.cust.lt, and for information on animal related arrivals, check www.vet.lt.